Suzuki Grand Vitara Common Problems and Solutions

 Problem:

-Are you having problems with the air conditioning on your Grand Vitara?
-If so, the condenser is known to fail.
-The main issue when this part fails, is that the air conditioning will not blow out ice cold air on the coldest settings.
+Are you experiencing issues with the air conditioning in your Grand Vitara?
+If so, the condenser is often prone to failure.
+The main problem when this part fails is that the air conditioning will no longer produce ice-cold air on the coldest settings.

 Solution:

-You will need to replace the air conditioning condenser to sort this issue.
-This can be an expensive part to replace, but we can help you to find a replacement condenser, at a very low price.
+You will need to replace the air conditioning condenser to resolve this issue.
+While this can be an costly component to replace, we can help you find a replacement condenser at a very affordable price.

 Difficulty level